big-tuwien/big-tuwien.github.io/content/visitors/visitors.md

 widget = "people"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 63  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 10  # Order that this section will appear.

-title = "People"
-subtitle = ""
+title = "Visitors and Friends" subtitle = ""

 [content]
   # Choose which groups/teams of users to display.
   #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
-  user_groups = ["Head",
+  user_groups = ["Visitors and Friends"]
-	             "Organisation",
-                 "Research",
-				 "Administration"]

 [design]
   # Show user's social networking links? (true/false)